zzxwill/oss/intl.en-US/Errors and Troubleshooting/Upload callback.md

 # Upload callback {#concept_tj5_cv3_wdb .concept}

+This topic describes common errors in callback functions in upload operations and how to handle them.

 ## About upload callback {#section_jpf_dv3_wdb .section}

 When a file is uploaded, the OSS can provide a [Callback](../../../../../reseller.en-US/Developer Guide/Upload files/Upload callback.md#) to your callback server.
 You can carry the relevant callback parameters in the upload request to implement the upload callback.
 The APIs that support upload callback are [PutObject](../../../../../reseller.en-US/API Reference/Object operations/PutObject.md#), [PostObject](../../../../../reseller.en-US/API Reference/Object operations/PostObject.md#), and [CompleteMultipartUpload](../../../../../reseller.en-US/API Reference/Multipart upload operations/CompleteMultipartUpload.md#).
-For more information, see [Developer Guide](../../../../../reseller.en-US/Developer Guide/Upload files/Upload callback.md#) and [API Reference](../../../../../reseller.en-US/API Reference/Object operations/Callback.md#).
+For more information, see [Upload callback](../../../../../reseller.en-US/Developer Guide/Upload files/Upload callback.md#) and [Callback API](../../../../../reseller.en-US/API Reference/Object operations/Callback.md#) in the Developer Guide.

 **Note:** A callback server is also called a service server.